derb12/pybaselines/docs/algorithms/polynomial.rst

 :meth:`~.Baseline.poly` is simple least-squares polynomial fitting.
 Use selective masking, as described above, in order to use it for baseline fitting.

-Note that the plots below are just the least-squared polynomial fitting of the data since masking is time-consuming.
+Note that the plots below are just the least-squared polynomial fits of the data without masking.

 .. plot::
    :align: center